marctrem/usbarmory-wiki-fork/Terms-of-Use.md

 legal rights, and you may also have other rights, which vary from state to state or country to country.
 For a full understanding of your rights you may consult the laws of your state, province or country.
-To submit a warranty claim, please contact F-Secure Customer Care as outlined below.
+To submit a warranty claim, please contact WithSecure Customer Care as outlined below.
 Please be prepared to have your proof of purchase for any warranty claims.

 **Some jurisdictions do not allow the limitation or exclusion of express or